Understanding Stunt Driving Charges in Ontario

 What’s at Stake with a Stunt Driving Charge?

-If you’re charged with stunt driving, you face:
+If you’re charged with stunt driving charges in Ontario, here’s what you can face:

 - Immediate penalties, including license suspension and vehicle impoundment.